simonccc/kopsrox/docs/CONFIG.md

 ### workers <a name=workers>

-`0` number of worker vms eg `1` - values upto `5` are supported
+`0` number of worker nodes in the cluster - values upto `5` are supported

 ## s3 <a name=s3>

-Config for s3 etcd operations.
+config values for s3 etcd snapshot/restore operations.

 If you're not using this you can leave these blank.

 ### endpoint <a name=s3endpoint>